Northeast Jones High School: History

-Northeast Jones High School is also home to Ann Tucker, age 84, who has been teaching at the school for 64 years.
+Northeast Jones High School is also home to Ann Tucker, age 85, who has been teaching at the school for 61 years; she has altogether taught for 65 years.
 Although not officially documented, it is widely accepted that Ann Tucker has been teaching longer than anyone in the state of Mississippi.
 In 2022, Ann Tucker was recognized by the Mississippi State Legislature for her longevity and service to Northeast Jones High School.
 House Resolution 95 commended her for her "outstanding tenure".

 Athletics

-Northeast Jones athletic teams are nicknamed the Tigers and compete in Mississippi High School Activities Association 4A Region 5.
+Northeast Jones athletic teams are nicknamed the Tigers and compete in Mississippi High School Activities Association 5A Region 4.
 The football team won the 1996 MSHSAA Class 4A championship.

 Northeast Jones High School boasts numerous athletics teams including archery, baseball, basketball, e-sports, football, softball, swimming, cross-country track, golf, powerlifting, soccer, tennis, volleyball, and track and field.
 In 2024, the NEJ Archery team placed third in the Mississippi Archery Championships.

 Performing arts

 NEJ fields two competitive show choirs: the high school mixed-gender "Gold Horizons" and middle school mixed-gender "Tiger Vibe.
 The performing arts program also hosts an annual competition.